hetk987/email-generator/USAGE_EXAMPLES.md

 ## Tips

-1. Always use the object spread operator `...tw()` when combining with other styles
+1. **Always wrap your email content with `<Tailwind>` component** - this is required for className conversion!
+2. Use `className` directly on any React Email component inside the Tailwind wrapper
-2. You can mix Tailwind classes with custom CSS properties
+3. You can still use `style` for custom CSS properties when needed
+4. Combine classes freely: `className="bg-blue-500 text-white p-4 rounded-lg font-bold"`
-3. Remember to include `= {}` in your function parameters for default destructuring
+5. Remember to include `= {}` in your function parameters for default destructuring
-4. The email generator looks for `ShowcaseEmail`, `WelcomeEmail`, `PasswordResetEmail`, or `NewsletterEmail` functions
+6. The email generator looks for `ShowcaseEmail`, `WelcomeEmail`, `PasswordResetEmail`, or `NewsletterEmail` functions
+7. The `<Tailwind>` component automatically converts all className values to inline styles for email compatibility
+8. You can customize Tailwind config by passing a `config` prop to the `<Tailwind>` component